-Hindsight is always 20/20—especially in healthcare.
-Physicians commonly encounter obscure diagnoses resembling a standard presentation on a daily basis.
-To avoid this common mistake: always ask patients which activities, postures, and past treatments provide relief or exacerbate their condition.
-These answers with an appropriate exam will lead to a more definitive diagnosis preventing you from reinventing the wheel with procedures and recommendations.
-Check out ChiroUp’s clinical pearls section within the condition reference section.
-Our board of directors has outlined the most pertinent information to help solve non-responsive cases in practice.
+Hindsight is always 20/20—especially with regards to differential diagnosis.
+Physicians commonly encounter obscure diagnoses resembling a standard presentation.
+To avoid treating the wrong problem, always ask patients which activities, postures, and past treatments relieve or exacerbate their condition.
+Correlating these answers with an appropriate exam will lead to a more definitive diagnosis – preventing you from reinventing the wheel with procedures and recommendations.

 - Ray CD.
 Percutaneous Radiofrequency Facet Nerve Blocks: Treatment of the Mechanical Low Back Syndrome.
 Radionics Procedure Technique Series.
 Burlington, Mass: Radionics Inc; 1982.

 - Schwarzer AC, Aprill CN, Derby R, Fortin J, Kine G, Bogduk N: Clinical features of patients with pain stemming from the lumbar zygapophysial joints.
 Is the lumbar facet syndrome a clinical entity?
 Spine 1994, 19:1132-1137.